chaudhary312/Propulsive_Rocket_Landing_Simulation/README.md

 The solution implemented is based on three particular hyperparameters that had to be carefully selected to achieve successful results:

-A learning rate (α), a discount factor (α) of future rewards, and a decline rate (α-decay) to ensure proper operation and exploration balance.
+A learning rate (α), a discount factor (γ) of future rewards, and a decline rate (ε-decay) to ensure proper operation and exploration balance.
 The three values for α were 0.01, 0.001 and 0.0001.
 The results were examined to find how the learning rate affects the agent's convergence during training.